 The REC board meets four times per year.
 Board members are elected or co-opted primarily to set the strategic direction of the Council which in turn serves religious education in schools, colleges and universities.

-The Board works to a strategic plan which is implemented through the REC’s Education Committee, Governance Committee, Finance Committee and Fundraising Committee, and through the joint RE Policy Unit (a working group made up of the REC, NATRE and RE Today).
+The Board works from a strategic plan which is implemented through the REC’s Member Engagement Committee, Governance Committee, Finance Committee, and Fundraising Committee, and through the joint RE Policy Unit (a working group made up of the REC, NATRE and RE Today).